-Internet campaigners want the world to realise the UK sex industry is run by a clandestine "pimp lobby", hellbent on trafficking women for prostitution.
-Actual sex workers want them to realise their claims are complete bullshit.
+Internet campaigners want the world to believe the UK sex industry is run by a clandestine "pimp lobby" hellbent on trafficking women for prostitution.
+Actual sex workers, however, say that's complete bullshit.

 Across the globe, a dangerous, elusive group is gathering force.
 People call them the Pimp Lobby.
 The lobby refuses to show its true face, hiding instead behind such apparently benevolent fronts as grassroots activist groups, academics, student unions and sex worker rights campaigners.
 But make no mistake, the lobby's intention is the same: to protect vast gains; to turn the world into one giant brothel.

 Crusaders have begun to tear the mask off this clandestine movement.
-Kate Smurthwaite, a comedian who's loudly vocalised her belief that paying for sex should be criminalised, recently had a show at Goldsmith's University cancelled as ticket sales were low and a small section of the college's Feminist Society had expressed concern about Smurthwaite's views.
-In the kerfuffle that followed, Smurthwaite labelled the night "a pro-pimp event".
+Kate Smurthwaite, a comedian who's loudly vocalized her belief that paying for sex should be criminalized, recently had a show at Goldsmith's University cancelled as ticket sales were low and a small section of the college's Feminist Society had expressed concern about Smurthwaite's views.
+In the kerfuffle that followed, Smurthwaite labelled the night "a pro-pimp event."

 Some, however, question the existence of this shady lobby, and instead wonder if the label is just a useful way to discredit loud-mouthed sex workers standing up for their beliefs.